Morsmalleo/AhMyth/README.md

 Give this repository a ⭐ to support our work.

-Contributions are more than welcome, as this repository will continue to be maintained until AhMyth has reached its goal of complete cross-platform stability.
+Contributions are more than welcome, as this repository will continue to be maintained until AhMyth has reached its goal of being a complete cross platform RAT with payload options for multiple platforms other than just Android.
 #

 Usage